 What Exactly Is A Zig Zag Diet?

-As its name suggests, the zig zag diet is a way of eating that changes its calorie intake every few days.
+As its name suggests, the zig zag diet is a way of eating that changes its calorie intake from day to day.

 This means you could have a day where you eat around 2000 calories, followed by a day where you consume 1500–1800 calories, and then a third day where you eat up to 2500 calories.

-The idea is that by constantly shifting your caloric intake, you avoid some of the biological responses that lead to weight gain and plateauing.
-This approach should keep your metabolism on its toes so it’s constantly burning calories efficiently.
+The idea is that by constantly shifting your caloric intake, you might avoid some of the biological responses that lead to weight gain and plateauing.
+This approach is intended to keep your metabolism on its toes so it’s constantly burning calories efficiently.

 On top of that, the zig zag diet also allows for some variety in your meals, which can make it easier to stay on track.